How to Create a Marketing Strategy for Your Business

 Through your market research you might learn that you are reaching different buyer personas through different channels, so avoid creating the same objectives for growing each marketing channel.

 Determine KPIs for precise measurement

-- Customer Spend: Average spend per customer per visit, common cart sizes.
+Customer Spend: Average spend per customer per visit, common ticket sizes.

 By assigning the right KPIs to your goals and objectives, you’ll be able to gather valuable insights into your customers’ browsing and shopping habits, which will help you fine-tune your marketing strategy over time and grow your business even more.

 The work doesn’t end once your strategy is completed — in fact, it’s just getting started.
 As you start reaching goals and hitting key objectives, it’s important to keep thinking about ways to expand your marketing strategy.
 As your company grows and your product offering advances, think about developing omnichannel marketing strategies and continue to expand your knowledge on how to market your business.

 Information at any stage.